Shivani-Srivastava/Anova-ShinyApp/README.md

 ANOVA - gives regression tables and graphs

-ANCOVA - gives regression tables; graphs generated but not displayed
+ANCOVA - gives regression tables; graphs generated and displayed

 MANOVA - errors in regression table; graphs generated but not displayed